-- 176. This appendage-less than four miles wide at its narrowest point but stretching 34 miles long from Bonita Springs to Cape Romano-is an aberration among all the enacted congressional districts. - 177.
-CD 19's compactness scores under mathematical measures of compactness underscore how that traditional redistricting criterion was subordinated to race: CD 19 has Plan 109's fifth-worst Reock score, at .33; CD 19's Convex Hull score is in the bottom half of districts in Plan 109; and CD 19's Polsby-Popper score is also in the bottom half of districts in Plan 109. - c.
-CDs 27 and 28 - 178.
-The Legislature also subordinated traditional redistricting criteria to race when drawing CDs 27 and 28. - 179.
-The shapes of CDs 27 and 28 are driven by the Legislature's goal of balancing Miami-Dade's Hispanic population between three districts-CDs 26, 27, and 28-and especially by CD 26's race-based configuration. - 180.
-Figure 13 below depicts CDs 27 and 28.
+- 173. This appendage-less than four miles wide at its narrowest point but stretching 34 miles long from Bonita Springs to Cape Romano-is an aberration among all the enacted congressional districts. - 174.
+CD 19's compactness scores under mathematical measures of compactness underscore how that traditional redistricting criterion was subordinated to race: CD 19 has Plan 109's fifth-worst Reock score, at .33; CD 19's Convex Hull score is in the bottom half of districts in Plan 109; and CD 19's Polsby-Popper score is also in the bottom half of districts in Plan 109. - 175.
+The way in which CD 26 splits Collier County also indicates racial predominance.
+The portion of Collier County in CD 26 is 31.8% Hispanic voting-age population (HVAP).
+The remainder has less than half the concentration of Hispanic residents, at 13.7% HVAP.
+The portion in CD 19's thin appendage is even less Hispanic, at 12.0% HVAP.
+In other words, Collier County is split along racial lines, with more-Hispanic areas assigned to CD 26.

+b.
+CDs 27 and 28

+- 176. The Legislature also subordinated traditional redistricting criteria to race when drawing CDs 27 and 28. - 177.
+The shapes of CDs 27 and 28 are driven by the Legislature's goal of balancing Miami-Dade's Hispanic population between three districts-CDs 26, 27, and 28-and especially by CD 26's race-based configuration.

+178. Figure 13 below depicts CDs 27 and 28.

-- Fig. 13.
-CDs 27 and 28. - 181.
-As a result, CD 28 does not just connect the Florida Keys to South Dade communities like Homestead and Goulds, but also fingers up and over the Florida Turnpike to take in the Florida International University campus and areas north of the Tamiami Trail like Sweetwater and Fontainebleau. - 182.
-CD 27, meanwhile, connects Downtown Miami with far-flung portions of South Dade that CD 28 avoids in its own trek up the Turnpike, like Cutler Bay and Perrine. - 183.
-As Sen. Taddeo noted, Plan 109 divides the Biscayne Bay island communities between CDs 27 and 24, with Key Biscayne and Virginia Key in CD 27, and Fisher Island, Miami Beach, the Venetian Islands, and islands further north placed in CD 24. - 184.
+Fig. 13.
+CDs 27 and 28.

+- 179. As a result, CD 28 does not just connect the Florida Keys to South Dade communities like Homestead and Goulds, but also fingers up and over the Florida Turnpike to take in the Florida International University campus and areas north of the Tamiami Trail like Sweetwater and Fontaine icau. - 180.
+CD 27, meanwhile, connects Downtown Miami with far-flung portions of South Dade that CD 28 avoids in its own trek up the Turnpike, like Cutler Bay and Perrine. - 181.
+As Sen. Taddeo noted, Plan 109 divides the Biscayne Bay island communities between CDs 27 and 24, with Key Biscayne and Virginia Key in CD 27, and Fisher Island, Miami Beach, the Venetian Islands, and islands further north placed in CD 24. - 182.
 Further, Plan 109 unnecessarily splits the City of Miami between CDs 26 and 27.